-The secret of surfing lies in your feet.
+Your feet are all-important in surfing.
 Whether you're a natural-footed surfer or a goofy-footer, it's important to know how to use your heels and toes when riding a wave.

-The words are from the four-time world surfing champion and Australian legend Mark Richards.
-He knows how to drive a surfboard through the wave face, and how relevant feet are to do what you want to do.
+These words are from the four-time world surfing champion and Australian legend, Mark Richards.
+He knows how to drive a surfboard through the wave face, and also knows just how relevant feet are to doing what you want to do.

-Proper positioning puts your back foot one palm away from the board's tail, and your front foot slightly ahead of the middle of the plank.
+Proper positioning puts your back foot one palm-length away from the board's tail, with your front foot slightly ahead of the middle of the plank.
 Using a good traction pad is advisable.

-When you're performing a frontside bottom turn, your back foot toes will be applying pressure over the rail in the tail, activating fin power and acceleration.
+When you're performing a frontside bottom turn, the toes of your back foot will be applying pressure over the rail in the tail, activating fin power and acceleration.

-For the cutback, the same principle.
-This time, it will be your back foot heel responsible for the pressure applied on the surfboard.
+For the cutback, the same principle is applied.
+This time, it will be the heel of your back foot which will be responsible for the pressure applied on the surfboard.

-Too much toe/heel pressure will catch rail, even if you're riding in soft rounded rail sticks.
+Too much toe/heel pressure will catch rail, even if you're riding on soft, rounded rail sticks.
 Getting the perfect tune is the key to perfection.

 "I am constantly amazed when discussing technique, that very few understand the basic principles of how a board turns.
 I even read design articles in surfing magazines, where shapers talk about how they shape special boards for a front-footed surfer", underlines Mark Richards.

-In your next session, try to get your back foot as the main force of your surfing.
-The front foot will only balance the overall drive of your surf lines.
+In your next session, try to use your back foot as the main force for your surfing.
+The front foot should only balance the overall drive of your surf lines.

 Discover ten details that matter in surfing.